Clean and hull 2 cups of fresh strawberries. Dry them off and put them in a plastic bag or on a small tray in the freezer for an hour.

 It’s that time of year when everything is about freshness.
-Isn’t it wonderful to start getting outside in the fresh spring air to take a bike ride, or just walk around without heavy jackets and umbrellas?
-For many of us, it’s even fun to freshen up our closets and start rocking some paler hues and lighter fabrics.
+Isn’t it wonderful to start getting outside in the fresh spring air to take a bike ride – but this is perfect for a fall refresher, too!
+A sweet reminder of spring months.

-Check out this delicious straw-BERRY smoothie recipe, created by registered dietitian Sylvia Klinger.
+Check out this delicious recipe, created by registered dietitian Sylvia Klinger.
 It’s perfect for breakfast, a snack, or any time!

 All you need is 5 minutes and 3 ingredients!
 Your kids will love this fun and tasty lunch!

 Just use peanut butter & fresh strawberries, or an alternative to nut butters!

 It’s hard to believe we are already heading back to school!
 A new year calls for new backpacks, pencils, binders, and of course lunches.
 Whether you have been off of lunch duty for the summer, or you have been packing lunch for your kids’ summer camp, it’s always nice to have new lunch ideas.
 Sure a turkey and cheese sandwich is easy to make, but so are these Peanut Butter & Strawberry Sushi Rolls.
 Ready in less than 5 minutes, everyone has time to throw these together.
 Best of all, I bet you already have most of the ingredients on hand.

 All you need is a whole wheat flour tortilla, peanut butter, and strawberries.
 That’s it!
 Did you know that strawberries are an excellent source of vitamin C?
 They even have more vitamin C per serving than an orange!
 This recipe calls for a cup of strawberries (this is about 8 strawberries).
 Clinical research suggests that eating a serving of eight strawberries is good for the whole body, promoting heart health, diabetes management, supporting brain health, and reducing the risk of some cancers.